 INTRODUCTION TO FRANKLIN HILLS

 What and where is/are Franklin Hills?
-Unless you regularly spend time in Los Angeles’s Mideast Side, you’ve probably never heard of the neighborhood.
+Unless you regularly spend time in Mideast Los Angeles (aka MELA), you’ve probably never heard of the neighborhood.
 If you live in Los Feliz or Silver Lake, you’ve hopefully noticed the blue, LADOT neighborhood signs but likely never heard it discussed in conversation or seen it on any map.
 If you are familiar with Franklin Hills then it’s probably because you either live there or have visited it to climb its public stairways.

 HISTORY OF FRANKLIN HILLS